 Nipple-sparing mastectomy: procedure that allows the nipple, areola, and much of the breast skin to be preserved during mastectomy to make reconstruction easier.
-It’s mostly used in patients with small, early-stage breast cancer that’s not near the nipple area.
+It’s mostly used in patients with small, early-stage breast cancer that’s not near the nipple.
 A one-time dose of radiation is sometimes used on the nipple tissue to reduce the risk of hidden cancer cells.

 One-stage immediate breast reconstruction (also called immediate reconstruction): reconstructive surgery that’s done at the same time as the mastectomy.